klauseduard/under-over-models/chapters/03-organizational-models.md

 - Both approaches aim to create alignment between organizational and technical boundaries

 When combined, these approaches provide a comprehensive framework for designing organizations that avoid both the oversimplification of underfitting and the rigidity of overfitting organizational models.

+### 3.5.3 Theoretical Integration and Practical Application

+#### Theoretical Foundations of the Inverse Conway Maneuver

+The practical frameworks discussed in the previous sections connect directly to the theoretical concepts explored in Section 3.3:

+**Sociotechnical Systems Perspective:** Both DDD and Team Topologies embody sociotechnical systems principles by recognizing that organizational structures (social subsystems) and technical architectures (technical subsystems) must be jointly optimized.
+DDD's Bounded Contexts explicitly define where social and technical boundaries should align, while Team Topologies' focus on cognitive load demonstrates how social considerations (human cognitive limitations) must inform technical organization.

+**Entropy and Negentropy Balance:** Domain-Driven Design's strategic patterns manage organizational entropy in specific ways:
+- Bounded Contexts create necessary structural boundaries (negentropy) while allowing for flexibility within those boundaries
+- Context Mapping patterns define the appropriate level of coupling between domains, balancing isolated order with necessary communication paths
+- Core Domain identification allows targeted complexity where strategic value justifies it

+Similarly, Team Topologies addresses the entropy/negentropy balance through:
+- Stream-aligned teams that encapsulate sufficient complexity to deliver end-to-end value (appropriate negentropy)
+- Clear interaction modes that prevent excessive communication overhead (avoiding entropy-increasing cross-team dependencies)
+- Platform teams that abstract complexity into consumable services (managing entropy through encapsulation)

+**Cybernetic Regulatory Mechanisms:** The frameworks provide specific cybernetic control structures:
+- DDD's Context Maps establish regulatory boundaries and communication protocols between domains
+- Team Topologies' interaction modes create explicit feedback loops and communication channels
+- The combination of team types provides the "requisite variety" needed to handle domain complexity while maintaining system coherence

+#### Practical Integration: A Case Example

+To illustrate how DDD and Team Topologies work together to address both underfitting and overfitting, consider this example from an e-commerce organization:

+**Initial Analysis Phase:**
+1. DDD strategic analysis identifies several key bounded contexts:
+   - Product Catalog (core domain)
+   - Order Processing (core domain)
+   - Customer Accounts (supporting domain)
+   - Inventory Management (supporting domain)
+   - Payment Processing (generic domain)

+2. Context Mapping reveals critical relationships:
+   - Order Processing is a downstream consumer of Product Catalog (Customer/Supplier relationship)
+   - Payment Processing needs protection from external payment provider changes (Anticorruption Layer)
+   - Product Catalog and Inventory Management require close collaboration (Partnership)

+**Organizational Design Phase:**
+3. Team Topologies principles are applied to structure teams:
+   - Stream-aligned teams are formed around Product Catalog and Order Processing (core domains)
+   - A Platform team is created to provide reusable components across domains
+   - A Complicated Subsystem team handles Payment Processing with its complex regulatory requirements

+4. Interaction modes are established based on Context Map relationships:
+   - Product Catalog and Inventory teams use Collaboration mode reflecting their Partnership relationship
+   - The Platform team provides capabilities X-as-a-Service to all stream-aligned teams
+   - An Enabling team temporarily forms to help implement the Anticorruption Layer for the Payment domain

+This integrated approach prevents both:
+- **Underfitting:** By creating distinct bounded contexts and teams aligned with the inherent complexity of the domain rather than imposing an overly simplified structure
+- **Overfitting:** By establishing clear team boundaries and interaction patterns that prevent excessive specialization and coordination overhead

+By intentionally designing organizational structure using these complementary approaches, the organization creates a sociotechnical system that appropriately balances simplicity and complexity—achieving what Section 3.3.3 described as "simplicity on the far side of complexity."

 ## 3.6 Forward-Looking Considerations